Roomba 980 Review

-The Roomba 980 is the first iRobot product with smart navigation.
+The Roomba 980 is the first iRobot product with intelligent navigation.
 Is it as good as a Neato or Roborock product?

 I’ve put this product through a series of tests to find out, and I’m sold on the results.